 When designed and engineered well, the kick drum can be one of the most energetic and exciting elements of a song.
 Producers and engineers spend lots of time and effort perfecting their kick drums to achieve the right amount of presence, punch, tone and chest pressure.
-Some producers, such as Dr. Luke, are famous for their driving rhythms charged by powerful, booming kicks.
+Some producers are famous for their driving rhythms charged by powerful, booming kicks.
 Their kick drums are punchy and fill the frequency spectrum, yet do not steal attention from the most important parts such as vocals.

 One of the main challenges when creating a kick drum is achieving a complex, interesting sound while retaining a clean low end—an effective kick is complex and precise, not muddy.
 Keeping the low end clean will avoid the phasing issues that lead to a loss of low-frequency content.

 The key to creating powerful, complex, yet clean kick drum sounds is layering together sounds that each command a different section of the frequency spectrum.
 This allows you to control the frequency content and amplitude changes over time for each layer.
 Producers will often synthesize the lowest-frequency content of a kick, and layer it with sampled higher-frequency information to fill out the tone.
 By dividing the different frequency content into layers, you get very detailed control of how the low boom, mid-punch, and high snap each behave.